Types of Reusable Pads

 Yes definitely.
 Post partum bleeding may need to be managed for one month after delivery.
 Not only do disposable maternity pads create waste, they also have trace amounts of dioxins.
 If one is used to washable cloth pads then any of our heavy flow pads would be able to provide the new mother with wholesome postpartum period care.

 - 4. What is the difference between a starter pack and a super pack ?

 These days many women know about washable cloth pads and are keen to make a shift.
 For some, the shift happens gradually.
 They may continue to use disposable pads when they go out, and wear reusables at home and at nights.
 The starter pack with a fewer number of pieces is for women who initially make a partial shift.
 The super pack is for those are able to shift completely all at once.

 - 5. What is the difference between washable cloth pads and period panties ?

 Washable cloth pads are used with normal panties and have wings that help attach the pad to the panty.
 Period panties have a provision for absorbent inserts to be attached.
 Some models also come with an in-built absorbent layer.

 - 6. What is the difference between washable cloth pads and menstrual cups ?

 Washable cloth pads and menstrual cups are both reusable menstrual products.
 They are both good alternatives to the commonly known and used disposable sanitary napkin.
 Some women adopt the cup; others are more comfortable with a reusable washable pad.
 The cup is inserted into the vagina.
-For school and college students, washable cloth pads are the recommended choice.
+For youngsters and especially school students, washable cloth pads are the best recommended choice.